uvarc/rc-website/content/userinfo/rivanna/software/orca.md

 ## Multi-node

-For multi-node jobs, please add this line to your SLURM script:
+For multi-node jobs, please add this line to your Slurm script:

 ```
 export RSH_COMMAND=ssh